Open topic with navigation

 Certain database applications require the use of unique values.
 A value which was unique during recording is no longer unique for script execution.
 For example, suppose you record the process of opening a new bank account.
 Each new account is assigned a unique number which is unknown to the user.
 This account number is inserted into a table with a unique key constraint during recording.
 If you try to run the script as recorded, it will try to create an account with the recorded number, rather than a new unique number.
 An error will result because the account number already exists.

 If you encounter an error when running your script, examine the script at the point where the error occurred.
 In many cases, a correlated query will solve the problem, by enabling you to use the results of one statement as input to another.

-For additional information, see the Virtual User Generator User Guide.
+For additional information, see the Virtual User Generator Help Center (select the relevant version).